Skip to content

 This isn’t just a mindset issue.
 It’s a survivability issue.

-If you’re serious about staying in the game—in business, relationships, health, or creative pursuits—you have to see the game clearly.
+If you want to stay in the game—in business, relationships, health, or creative pursuits—you have to see the game clearly.

 Right now, most of us don’t.

-The Mistake → You're chasing growth, visibility, or external validation instead of actual progress.
+The mistake → Chasing growth, visibility, or external validation instead of real progress.

-Impact → Burnout.
-You mistake momentum for meaning and pay the price once it fades.
+The impact → Burnout.
+You mistake momentum for meaning and pay the price when it fades.

 The Mistake → You tie your self-worth to your title, role, or one version of success.